Cartan-Thullen theorem and Levi problem in context of generalised convexity: Introduction

-\begin{remark} If $\Omega$ is locally compact, Hausdorff topological space and $\mathcal{A}$ consists of continuous functions that separate points of $\Omega$, then the topology of $\Omega$ is the weak topology induced by $\mathcal{A}$, see Lemma \ref{lem:embed}, \ref{i:homeo}. \end{remark}
+\begin{remark} If $\Omega$ is $\sigma$-compact, locally compact, Hausdorff topological space and $\mathcal{A}$ consists of continuous functions that separate points of $\Omega$, then the topology of $\Omega$ is the weak topology $\tau(\mathcal{A})$ induced by $\mathcal{A}$, as we shall see in Lemma \ref{lem:embed}. \end{remark}

-\begin{remark} If $\Omega$ is $\sigma$-compact, locally compact, Hausdorff topological space and $\mathcal{A}$ is a closed, in the compact-open topology, algebra of continuous functions that separate points of $\Omega$, then $\mathcal{A}$ is the space of all continuous functions on $\Omega$, as follows by the Stone--Weierstrass theorem. \end{remark}
+\begin{remark} If $\Omega$ is $\sigma$-compact, locally compact, Hausdorff topological space and $\mathcal{A}$ is a closed algebra of real-valued continuous functions that separates points of $\Omega$, then $\mathcal{A}$ is the space of all continuous functions on $\Omega$, as follows by the Stone--Weierstrass theorem.
+Therefore we do not consider in the theorem the analogues of the statements for real algebras that were stated for complex algebras. \end{remark}

-\begin{remark} Let us note that if \ref{i:fconstantin} is satisfied for $\mathcal{A}$ then it is also satisfied for the completion of $\mathcal{A}$, with respect to the metric of locally uniform convergence. \end{remark}